cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/_index.md

 You can also configure rate limiting rules using the [Rulesets API](/ruleset-engine/rulesets-api/).
 Refer to [Create rate limiting rules via API](/waf/rate-limiting-rules/create-api/) for more information.

-{{</content-column>}}

 ---

 ## Related resources

-For guidance on the previous version of rate limiting rules (billed based on usage), refer to [Configuring Cloudflare Rate Limiting](/support/firewall/tools/configuring-cloudflare-rate-limiting/).
+For guidance on the previous version of rate limiting rules (billed based on usage), refer to [Configuring Cloudflare Rate Limiting (previous version)](/support/firewall/tools/configuring-cloudflare-rate-limiting/).

+{{</content-column>}}